chuanconggao/extratools/docs/functions/sortedtools.md

 [Source](https://github.com/chuanconggao/extratools/blob/master/extratools/sortedtools.py)

-!!! info
-    As each sorted sequence is a sequence, tools in `seqtools` can also be applied here. `sortedtools` only contains tools that either are unique to the concept of sorted sequence or have more efficient implementations.

-!!! success
-    A sequence means not only a list, but any iterable.

 !!! danger
     For most tools here except `issorted`, each sequence must already be sorted.

+!!! info
+    Tools in `seqtools` can also be applied here. `sortedtools` only contains tools that either are unique to the concept of sorted sequence or have more efficient implementations.

 ## Sequence Check